 Positive Reinforcement is Mom’s Secret Weapon

-Some moms naturally display positive reinforcement without really knowing that they are doing it.
-Or maybe she does know she’s doing it, but it seems so second nature that not a lot of thought has gone into positive reinforcement as a strategy for changing behavior in itself.
+Some moms use positive reinforcement unaware of it.
+Or maybe she does know she’s doing it, but it comes second nature to her and not a lot of thought has gone into positive reinforcement as an actual strategy for changing behavior in itself.

 All 4 of them began potty training when they were 21-months-old and were fully potty trained by 24-months-old.

 I have two boys and two girls.
-One of which has a few sensory challenges, another of which is strong-willed by nature, another is reserved and sensitive.
+One of whom has a few sensory challenges, another strong-willed by nature, another reserved and sensitive.

-I’m confident one of the main reasons all four of them did so well potty training was my use of extravagant positive reinforcement.
+I’m confident one of the main reasons all four of them were potty trained by the age of two was my use of extravagant positive reinforcement.

-I did use some tangible reinforcements, such as tiny pieces of candy, from time to time, but more than anything else, the positive reinforcement I used the most while potty training was my own positively exuberant voice and behavior.
+I did use some tangible reinforcements, such as tiny pieces of candy, from time to time, but more than anything else, the positive reinforcement I used the most while potty training was simple voice and behavior.

-This is the type of positive reinforcements that I see moms use and not know they are using it.
-This mom may be playing at an indoor play area when her child shares his toy with another child.
+She’s playing in an indoor play area when her child shares his toy with another child.

 “AWE SWEETIE!
 THAT IS SUUCCHH A GOOD BOY!
-THANK YOU SOOO MUCH FOR DOING THAT!
+THANK YOU SOOO MUCH FOR DOING WHAT YOU DID!
 I KNOW THAT CHILD MUST FEEL REALLY SPECIAL SINCE YOU SHARED WITH HIM!!”

-That child will be subconsciously seeking ways to get the same reaction out of mom!!
-If she consistently gives those reactions each time he displays good behavior, the good behaviors will perpetuate!
+If she provides it each time he displays a good behavior, the good behaviors will perpetuate!

 Additionally, the child will have learned valuable training with regard to the importance of making others feel special!